Motion Path

 Note

-Moving the entire Motion-Path
+Moving the entire Motion Path

 Tip

-As this function has a shortcut, you can also select any Motion-Path control point, press Ctrl/Cmd + L, then move the all control points.
+As this function has a shortcut, you can also select any Motion Path control point, press Ctrl/Cmd + L, then move all the control points.

 Note

 This feature allows you to quickly move a Motion Path when working on a single layer.
-To save even more time, the Motion-Path Tool lets you do the same for several layers at the same time.
+To save even more time, the Motion Path Tool lets you do the same for several layers at the same time.

-Adaptive Keyframes and Motion-Path
+Adaptive Keyframes and Motion Paths

-When a keyframe is set to Adaptive Time, it's drawn on a Path in a different way.
+When a keyframe is set to Adaptive Time, it's drawn on a path in a different way.

-Right-click on the intermediate control point in the Viewer or on the corresponding Keyframe in the Timeline and select Adaptive Time (or press the X key after selecting it).
+Right-click on the intermediate control point in the Viewer or on the corresponding keyframe in the Timeline and select Adaptive Time (or press the X key after selecting it).

 The control point is now drawn as a small circle: